Reza-Pourrahim/X-Bot/README.md

-## **X-Bot** : Development of a Model and Data Agnostic Chat Bot for Explaining the Decisions of Black Box Classifiers
+## **X-Bot** : Development of a Model and Data Agnostic Chatbot for Explaining the Decisions of Black Box Classifiers
 In this Project:
 - Two Versions of Chatbot Model:
   - The First Model is a Deep Learning Embedding and Bidirectional LSTM Model using Keras